 Boston Spa - a (very) brief history

-Thus Boston Spa developed slowly over the years until by 1951 the population had grown to 2401 people in 808 households.
-By 1961 this had only grown to 2426 in 818 households but 1961/62 was the trigger period that led to the significant growth in the Village and led to a near doubling in size over the following 30 plus years.
+Boston Spa developed slowly over the years until by 1951 the population had grown to 2401 people in 808 house holds, by 1961 it had only increased to 2426 in 818 households.
+The late 1960s saw significant growth and the 2011 census tells us there are 4046 people occupying 1887 dwellings.